Giraffe Male Skull Replica

 - Additional information

 Giraffe Male Skull Replica measures 27.5 inches.
 Giraffe Male Skull Replica is museum quality polyurethane cast.
 Made in USA.
-Giraffa camelopardalis is the scientific name.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Giraffe or Giraffa camelopardalis is an African artiodactyl mammal, the tallest living terrestrial animal and the largest ruminant.
 It is traditionally considered to be one species, Giraffa camelopardalis, with nine subspecies.

 The Giraffe or Giraffa camelopardalis chief distinguishing characteristics are its extremely long neck and legs, its horn-like ossicones, and its distinctive coat patterns.
 It is classified under the family Giraffidae, along with its closest extant relative, the Okapi.

 Its scattered range extends from Chad in the north to South Africa in the south, and from Niger in the west to Somalia in the east.

 Giraffes or Giraffa camelopardalis usually inhabit savannahs and woodlands.
 Their food source is leaves, fruits and flowers of woody plants, primarily acacia species, which they browse at heights most other herbivores cannot reach.

 The Giraffe may be preyed on by lions, leopards, spotted hyenas and African wild dogs.
 They live in herds of related females and their offspring, or bachelor herds of unrelated adult males, but are gregarious and may gather in large aggregations.

 Males establish social hierarchies through necking, which are combat bouts where the neck is used as a weapon.
 Dominant males gain mating access to females, which bear the sole responsibility for raising the young.